 Establish a supply system:

 - Shortlist vendors if you are new to medical supply market.
-Make sure to factor in the manufacturing capacity and resources of a vendor to support your planned sales volume.

 - Estimate an increase in supply resulting from online sales if your business is already present offline.